Chinua Achebe: Personal life

 Achebe and Christie married on 10 September 1961, holding the ceremony in the Chapel of Resurrection on the campus of the University of Ibadan.
 Their first child, a daughter named Chinelo, was born on 11 July 1962.
 They had a son, Ikechukwu, on 3 December 1964, and another boy, Chidi, on 24 May 1967.
-When the children began attending school in Lagos, their parents became worried about the worldview—especially with regard to race—expressed at the school, particularly through the mostly white teachers and books that presented a prejudiced view of African life.
+Their last child, a daughter, named Nwando, was born on 7 March 1970.
+When the children began attending school in Lagos, their parents became worried about the worldview—especially with regard to race, gender and how Africans were portrayed—expressed at the school, particularly through the mostly white teachers and books that presented a prejudiced view of African life.
 In 1966, Achebe published his first children's book, Chike and the River, to address some of these concerns.

 Arrow of God (1964–1966)

 Achebe's third book, Arrow of God, was published in 1964.
 The idea for the novel came in 1959, when Achebe heard the story of a Chief Priest being imprisoned by a District Officer.
-He drew further inspiration a year later when he viewed a collection of Igbo objects excavated from the area by archaeologist Thurstan Shaw; Achebe was startled by the cultural sophistication of the artifacts.
+He drew further inspiration a year later when he viewed a collection of Igbo objects excavated from the area by archaeologist Thurstan Shaw; Achebe was startled by the cultural sophistication of the artefacts.
 When an acquaintance showed him a series of papers from colonial officers, Achebe combined these strands of history and began work on Arrow of God.
 Like Achebe's previous works, Arrow was roundly praised by critics.
 A revised edition was published in 1974 to correct what Achebe called "certain structural weaknesses".

 Like its predecessors, the work explores the intersections of Igbo tradition and European Christianity.
 Set in the village of Umuaro at the start of the twentieth century, the novel tells the story of Ezeulu, a Chief Priest of Ulu.
-Shocked by the power of British intervention in the area, he orders his son to learn the foreigners' secret.
+Shocked by the power of British Empire, he orders his son to learn the foreigners' secrets.
 Ezeulu is consumed by the resulting tragedy.
-In a letter written to Achebe, US writer John Updike expressed his surprised admiration for the sudden downfall of Arrow of God's protagonist and praised the author's courage to write "an ending few Western novelists would have contrived".
+In a letter written to Achebe, American writer John Updike expressed his surprised admiration for the sudden downfall of Arrow of God's protagonist and praised the author's courage to write "an ending few Western novelists would have contrived".
 Achebe responded by suggesting that the individualistic hero was rare in African literature, given its roots in communal living and the degree to which characters are "subject to non-human forces in the universe".